We performed a comparison between BMC TrueSight Server Automation and Red Hat Satellite based on real PeerSpot user reviews.

 More BMC TrueSight Server Automation Pricing and Cost Advice →

-BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while Red Hat Satellite is ranked 4th in Configuration Management with 21 reviews.
+BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while Red Hat Satellite is ranked 4th in Configuration Management with 22 reviews.
 BMC TrueSight Server Automation is rated 8.2, while Red Hat Satellite is rated 8.2.
-The top reviewer of BMC TrueSight Server Automation writes "Easy to deploy, automatic patching, and scalable".
+The top reviewer of BMC TrueSight Server Automation writes "Helps to automate and configure the endpoints of servers ".
 On the other hand, the top reviewer of Red Hat Satellite writes "A good product for managing patches and updates that could be more robust and up-to-date".
 BMC TrueSight Server Automation is most compared with Red Hat Ansible Automation Platform, BigFix, Microsoft Configuration Manager, HashiCorp Terraform and Parallels Mac Management for Microsoft SCCM, whereas Red Hat Satellite is most compared with Red Hat Ansible Automation Platform, SUSE Manager, Microsoft Configuration Manager, AWS Systems Manager and Chef.
 See our BMC TrueSight Server Automation vs. Red Hat Satellite report.

 See our list of best Configuration Management vendors.